 If someone comes across a different type of panel or if their 27UK650 doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 The LG 27UK650 is a 4K monitor with an IPS screen and FreeSync support, and one of the best 4k monitors and best PC gaming monitors we've tested in 2018.
 See also our recommendations for the best gaming monitors.

 The Dell U2718Q and the LG 27UK650 both have very similar performance.
 They are both very good monitors for gaming.
-The Dell U2718Q has slightly better ergonomics which makes it easier to place the monitor comfortably while gaming, whereas the LG 27UK650 has marginally better refresh rate since it includes the Freesync implementation of the variable refresh rate to eliminate tearing and is also flicker-free.
+The Dell U2718Q has slightly better ergonomics, which makes it easier to place the monitor comfortably while gaming, whereas the LG 27UK650 has marginally better refresh rate since it includes the FreeSync implementation of the variable refresh rate to eliminate tearing.
+It's also flicker-free.

 If you've got a bright office and work closely with others, the LG 27U650 is a better choice, but if you play games in a dark room sitting directly in front, then the Samsung CHG70 is a better choice.
 The LG 27UK650 has better resolution and much better vertical and horizontal viewing angle which make better for office use.
-On the other hand, the Samsung CHG70 has better refresh rate and input lag and which make it better for gaming.
-The Samsung CHG70 also has better blacks due to better contrast and local dimming support and better HDR performance.
+On the other hand, the Samsung CHG70 has better refresh rate and input lag which make it better for gaming.
+The Samsung CHG70 also has better blacks.

 The LG 27UK650 and the LG 32UL950 deliver very similar performance overall.
 The 27UK650 has a flicker-free backlight, which is great, and it is more accurate out of the box.
 The 32UL950 has a larger screen, and it can display a wide color gamut, great for HDR content.
 The 32UL950 has better connectivity, thanks to the additional Thunderbolt ports and USB hub.